rishabh-parekh/covid/README.md

 The scanner similar to TSA scanner, will scan the QR code, anonmyise it and add location and time, and post it to the API Server.

+## Data Privacy
+In regards to data privacy, the data would be anonymized and stripped off any personal data (ie. name, address, phone number, student ID, date of birth).
+The data would be posted to an API server in an encrypted format.
 ### Data

 Discuss the parts for the data , static, dynamic data, health data.